eugenesvk/bypass-paywalls-chrome-clean/README.md

 Please use the issue template (check READ FIRST issue), read the following instructions and share your results for a quicker process.
 Remember to check the [previous requests](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/issues?scope=all&state=all) before asking for a new website.
 1. Open incognito window and search for article in Google search (or webcache).
-2. Clear cookies for the site (by this add-on: opt-in to custom sites or grant permission for the site; also enables blocking of general paywall scripts).
+2. Clear cookies for the site (by this add-on: opt-in to custom sites or grant host permission for the site; also enables blocking of general paywall scripts).
 3. Disable Javascript on the site (by browser, uBlock Origin or other add-on).
 4. Add the domain as custom site for more bypass options.
 5. Open page in reader view (by browser or add-on).
+6. Try one of the archive sites:
+* archive.is/today will not work with Secured DNS by Cloudflare (or when you change referer/user-agent for the archive site)
-6. Try one of the archive sites (for Google Search Tool test url & copy html (tab) code to https://codebeautify.org/htmlviewer).
+* for Google Search Tool test url & copy html (tab) code to https://codebeautify.org/htmlviewer

 ### Add custom site
 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
-\* by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for permission for current site).
+\* by default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
+You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for host permission for current site).

 By default sites' cookies/local storage are blocked/removed (for example to bypass article limit when metered paywall).